kair.us/ projects/ maintenance_charger/

 Background

 In 1998 summer issue of Elektor Electronics, a maintenance charger for lead-acid batteries was published.
 I built 4 pcs of these chargers, and some years later, 3 pcs more.
 I have used them on our tractors, combine harvester and summer car batteries during winter.
 Before that, each year at least one tractor needed a new battery.
 Now there can be several years that none of them needs to be renewed.
-I just connect the charger in autumn, and the battery and machines are in cold shed for the winter.
+I just connect the chargers in autumn, and the batteries and machines are in cold shed for the winter.
 When the machines are needed for sowing in spring, I disconnect the charger and they are ready for use.
 They don't need any attention during winter.
 After over 20 years of service, all the chargers are still working.
-One of them needed to be repaired however, since it got damaged when it was connected with incorrect polarity.
+Two of them have been repaired however, since they got damaged when connected with incorrect polarity.

 Recently, I needed one more charger.
 The easiest solution nowadays would be to buy a commercial charger, e.g. CTEK.
 Back in 1998, commercial maintenance chargers were not available.
 However, most of the CTEK models still don't have automatic temperature compensation.
 And, can I be sure that it would work for 20+ years?
 Well, maybe the real reason of not buying a commercial charger was that I wanted another project :)